Binyame/LiquorStore-RI/RhodeIsland_Liquors/www.rhodeislandliquors.dev.cc/wp-content/plugins/instagram-feed/README.txt

 1. Install the Instagram Feed plugin either via the WordPress plugin directory, or by uploading the files to your web server (in the `/wp-content/plugins/` directory).
 2. Activate the Instagram Feed plugin through the 'Plugins' menu in WordPress.
-3. Navigate to the 'Instagram Feed' settings page to obtain your Instagram Access Token and Instagram User ID and configure your settings.
+3. Navigate to the 'Instagram Feed' settings page to connect your Instagram account.
 4. Use the shortcode `[instagram-feed]` in your page, post or widget to display your Instagram photos.
 5. You can display multiple Instagram feeds by using shortcode options, for example: `[instagram-feed num=6 cols=3]`